This Binary Universe

-This Binary Universe is the fifth studio album by the composer and electronica artist BT.
-It was released on August 29, 2006.
-The album was a significant about-face for Transeau, largely abandoning the progressive trance music he was known for, in favor of ambient soundscapes, live orchestration and glitch music.
-It is the first BT album not to be released on vinyl, nor feature any singles (though an edit of "1.618" was featured on a compilation).
-The album was also composed specifically for DTS 5.1 surround sound.
-A film version of the album received a limited theatrical run, usually accompanied by appearances by Transeau himself.
+This Binary Universe is the fifth studio album by American electronica artist BT, released on August 29, 2006.
+The album was a significant change in direction for Transeau, largely abandoning the progressive trance music he was known for, in favor of ambient soundscapes, live orchestration and glitch music.
+It is the first BT album not to be released on vinyl, nor feature any singles.
+The album was composed specifically for DTS 5.1 surround sound.
+A film version of the album received a limited theatrical run, usually accompanied by appearances from Transeau himself.
 The album is dedicated to Transeau's daughter, Kaia.
 The album's artwork makes nods to binary by spelling BT's name in morse code on the cover, as well as using additional morse code on the DVD menus.